 It is very hard to read this section literally, as Bloom highlights in his essay.
 Katherine is not quite as obedient as the men believe her to be.
 Katherine is happy as she happily deceives Petruchio through appeasement, while Petruchio is happy that he has tamed his wife.
 Thus a happy marriage.

 We are meant to believe that at the end of these two high comedies, all is well, all is happy, and the women are better off than they were at the start of the plays.
-What separates these two from Katherine is that they are clearly in love with their men, and though it costs them something in the end, they do attain what they set out to attain.
+What separates these two from Katherine is that they were in love with their men from the start of the play (or close to it), and though it costs them something in the end, they do attain what they set out to attain.

 This will be a rocky marriage.